axieinfinity/ronin-documentation/docs/rns/guides/register/protected.md

 1. After the registration transaction is complete, your RNS domain name is successfully registered.
 ![success](../../assets/protected/success.png)

 You can now use this RNS name across the entire Ronin ecosystem.
-To view and manage all your RNS names, click **Go to My Domains**.
+To view and manage your RNS names, click **Go to My Domains**.

 ## See also